BRH-Media/PlexDL/README.md

 [Follow the Build Guide](./Documentation/BUILD.md)

 #### __2. Downloading from Releases__
-Alternatively, you can access the latest official build [here](https://github.com/Brhsoftco/PlexDL/releases/latest).
+You can access the latest official build [here](https://github.com/Brhsoftco/PlexDL/releases/latest).
 Just download `Release.zip` to get all of the needed dependencies and the binary itself.

+#### __3. Downloading from the Build Server__
+On every commit to the master branch, a new build is executed on the Azure DevOps pipeline.
+These builds aren't recommended for uses other than testing, but if you like living on the edge, you can access the pipeline [here](https://dev.azure.com/brhmedia/PlexDL/_build).

 ### __Using PlexDL__
 [Read the Usage Guide](./Documentation/USAGE.md)